 There is no Catholic doctrine that requires one to pray the Rosary.

-While the Rosary is highly recommended by Church, you are correct; there is no dogma or doctrine that says Catholics have to pray the Rosary.
+While the Rosary is highly recommended by the Church, you are correct; there is no dogma or doctrine that says Catholics have to pray the Rosary.
 A Catholic could live his whole life without saying the Rosary and still merit many graces by living a regular sacramental life in the Church.

 The reason why the Church highly recommends this prayer is because: